 - Slanted (or Oblique)

-The John¹ Burbank Descendants family sketch I posted last year uses the Linux Libertine typeface fonts roman, Capitals, and Slanted.
+The John¹ Burbank Descendants family sketch I posted some years ago uses the Linux Libertine typeface fonts roman, Capitals, and Slanted.
 The Display and Initials fonts are for other uses than usually found in genealogical text.
 The Display can be used as titling, for instance, and the Initials for decorative touches.

 Despite their name, Linux …, they are universally usable Unicode typefaces.
-You can use them as defaults on a Windows 7 machine.
-Try them out from the official site (English version).
+You can use them as defaults on a Windows 10/11 machine.
+For more information, see the Wikipedia page about them.